-As this alert is usually specific to external charging equipment and power sources, and it does not typically indicate an issue with your vehicle that can be resolved by scheduling service, it is recommended that you try charging with multiple, different types of charging equipment.
+This alert is usually specific to external charging equipment and power sources and does not typically indicate an issue with your vehicle that can be resolved by scheduling service.

+Try charging with multiple, different types of charging equipment.

 You can also try charging your vehicle using a Tesla Supercharger or Destination Charging location, all of which can be located through the map on your vehicle's touchscreen display.
-See Maps and Navigation on page 123 for more details.
-Additional third-party charging stations may also be available in your area to help you to pinpoint the issue.
+See Maps and Navigation on page 149 for more details.

 For more information on troubleshooting Mobile Connector or Wall Connector status lights, refer to the product's Owner's Manual at Charging & Adapter Product Guides.
-If using other external charging equipment, refer to the manufacturer's provided documentation for troubleshooting tips.

-Charge rate reduced - Unexpected voltage drop Remove extension cords / Have wiring inspected
+PCS_a053 Charge rate reduced - Unexpected voltage drop Remove extension cords / Have wiring inspected